realworldocaml/book/en/02-guided-tour.md

 corresponds to the Cartesian product of `t` and `s`.)

-You can extract the components of a tuple using OCaml's pattern-matching syntax Here's a function for computing the distance between two points on the plane, where each point is represented as a pair of `float`s.
+You can extract the components of a tuple using OCaml's pattern-matching syntax.
+Here's a function for computing the distance between two points on the plane, where each point is represented as a pair of `float`s.